shakamaran/nproan/readme.txt

 TODO:
 Prio:
+- bad slopes should be ignored in the fitting in the offnoi step
 - create a class, that simply takes a parameter file and calculates everything with a slurm job.
 - start analysing some files in notebooks and add functions to common.py